Who doesn’t remember a terrible reprimand for quite questionable reasons, received at some point in life by a ham-fisted boss?

 Not to mention how embarrassed we’ve felt when, having climbed up into the position of a boss and being fully entitled to reprimand ourselves, we’ve seen our ham-fisted reprimand meet with the astonished glance of a surprised staff member.

-After all, we’ve learnt that a real leader is good at reprimanding, right?
+After all, we’ve learned that a real leader is good at reprimanding, right?

 Well, I think the reprimand plays an essential role: as long as we take a few essential actions.